TourmalineCore/TourmalineCore.Articles/articles/en/react-curly-braces/react-curly-braces.md

 4. The history in Git will look neat and concise.
 Only the line that was actually changed will be highlighted, i.e. the line with the new result property/input parameter object property or the new export/import function.

-5. It seems (not sure) that IDEs work better with renaming object properties and module export functions when using this approach.
+5. It seems (not sure) that this approach works better in IDE when renaming object properties and functions exported from a module.
 Although VSCode sometimes stops halfway and this is not what you want.

 <p align="center">
   <img src="images/code-2.png" width="70%">